 Training:

-Provide training for emergency telecommunication by Government and NGO disaster management units so when they receive such equipment, they know what to do.
+Recognise the importance of providing training for emergency telecommunication by Government and NGO disaster management units so when they receive such equipment, they know what to do.

-Build partnerships with international association of amateur radio to train people at the national level on using amateur radio during disasters.
+Encourage to build partnerships with international association of amateur radio to train people at the national level on using amateur radio during disasters.

 Awareness raising:

-Develop awareness outreach programmes using ICTs to educate people to become environmentally savvy e.g. do not burn rubbish as it emits carbon etc.
+Raise awareness outreach programmes using ICTs to educate people to become environmentally savvy e.g. do not burn rubbish as it emits carbon etc.

-Design a data and information system about EEE composition.

 Raise awareness about the role of ICTs in supporting opportunities for society and nature through the expansion of a green economy, through elaborating e-environment as an element of e-education.

 Address the issues of coverage, quality and affordability for people living in remote islands and rural areas so they too can have access to information on e-environment so they too may understand the green environment that is needed to combat climate change.